nego-solutions/Bootstrap-Grid-for-SiteOrigin-Panels/README.md

 To try it out just use the "Download zip" button on the right hand side and upload the zip file as a WordPress Plugin.

-Things left out at this point:
-Checking if SiteOirign Panels is active

 *As with SiteOrigin Panels the plugin won't work out of the box with any theme!
 We recommend using a bootstrap style for your theme.